ThemeBoy/SportsPress/readme.txt

 If on the off-chance you do encounter issues with the event/team/player/staff/sponsor pages after an update you simply need to flush the permalinks by going to WordPress > Settings > Permalinks and hitting 'save'.
 That should return things to normal.

 == Changelog ==

+= 2.0 =
+* Feature - Scoreboard module for displaying multiple events in a horizontal scoreboard layout.
+* Feature - Add waypoint animations to match stats.
+* Feature - Integration with [WP REST API](https://wordpress.org/plugins/rest-api/) by adding endpoints for viewing, creating, editing, and deleting SportsPress data.
+* Feature - New drag-and-drop layout designer for customizing events, teams, players, and staff pages.
+* Feature - Allow player biography to float next to photo in profile.
+* Feature - Add option to display separate offensive and defensive statistics in player profiles.
+* Feature - Add option to display career totals as a footer row in player statistics tables.
+* Feature - Add option to display event calendar or fixtures & results on team pages.
+* Feature - Add option to display time in event logos section when results are not ready.
+* Feature - Add global visibility settings to player statistic columns.
+* Feature - Automatically re-order competitions, seasons, venues, positions, and jobs by slug.
+* Refactor - Change parameter for sp_get_next_event function to allow custom templating.
+* Tweak - Branding colors in admin to reflect new WordPress styles.
+* Tweak - Reverse team order also applies to admin.
+* Tweak - Hide squad number from defense box score.
+* Tweak - Use more compact labeling in player columns admin meta box.
+* Tweak - Update modules page to reflect new premium scoreboard module.
+* Tweak - Remove hardcoded protocol for calls to Google Maps scripts.
+* Tweak - Limit venue archives to events.
+* Tweak - Float team profile next to logo on team pages.
+* Tweak - Display league table and player list option in teams only when modules are active.
+* Tweak - Load profile and description meta boxes as native editors instead of custom methods.
+* Tweak - Load team abbreviations independent of post title filter.
+* Fix - Deprecated function notice in Duplicator module.
+* Fix - Error when league table column has no equation.
+* Fix - Error when displaying checkboxes for manual event statistics.
+* Fix - Venues linking automatically in countdown widgets.
+* Fix - Styling issue where countdown widgets were pushed off-screen in some themes.
+* Fix - Avoid loading countdown widget if no events are available.
+* Preset - Update baseball preset with 10th inning label and option fixes.

 = 1.9.20 =
 * Tweak - Expand event title section for team logos in countdown widget.